-12-lead ECG: Common ECG abnormalities in LVNC include T-wave inversion, ST-segment depression or ventricular conduction delay, mostly LBBB (58).
+12-lead ECG: Common ECG abnormalities in LVNC include T-wave inversion, ST-segment depression or ventricular conduction delay, mostly LBBB (61).

 Echocardiography/CMR: The morphologic diagnosis of LVNC relies on the presence of a 2-layered structure of the myocardial LV wall on imaging testing.
-Current diagnostic criteria are based on the demonstration of a high ratio of non-compacted to compacted layer of the LV myocardium, either at echocardiography (i.e., ratio > 2) or at CMR (> 2.3), although the validation of these criteria has been questioned (6, 59,60).
-Additional supportive features include LV systolic dysfunction, with reduced (< 50%) ejection fraction, but also a very thin compacted epicardial layer (i.e., < 8 mm in systole on echocardiography) (61) and abnormal myocardial relaxation (E’’ <9 cm/s at TDI (62).
+Current diagnostic criteria are based on the demonstration of a high ratio of non-compacted to compacted layer of the LV myocardium, either at echocardiography (i.e., ratio > 2) or at CMR (> 2.3), although the validation of these criteria has been questioned (6, 62,63).
+Additional supportive features include LV systolic dysfunction, with reduced (< 50%) ejection fraction, but also a very thin compacted epicardial layer (i.e., < 8 mm in systole on echocardiography) (61) and abnormal myocardial relaxation (e’ <9 cm/s at TDI (64).

-Athletes frequently show increased trabeculations in the LV cavity (i.e., so-called hypertrabeculation pattern), and up to 8% may fulfill the morphological criteria for LVNC (63).
+Athletes frequently show increased trabeculations in the LV cavity (i.e., so-called hypertrabeculation pattern), and up to 8% may fulfill the morphological criteria for LVNC (65).
 It has been postulated that an increased cardiac preload may simply unmask pre-existing trabeculations and make them more prominent.
-This hypothesis is supported by a longitudinal study, using the pregnancy model, which showed that almost 25% of primigravida women developed prominent trabeculation and 8% fulfilled criteria consistent with LVNC as pregnancy progressed to the third trimester (64).
+This hypothesis is supported by a longitudinal study, using the pregnancy model, which showed that almost 25% of primigravida women developed prominent trabeculation and 8% fulfilled criteria consistent with LVNC as pregnancy progressed to the third trimester (66).

-Only a small proportion (0.9%) of athletes with hypertrabeculation exhibit other clinical abnormalities supportive for diagnosis of a cardiomyopathy; these athletes need to be thoroughly investigated (63).
-Specifically, athletes with LV hypertrabeculation and an abnormal ECG and/or mildly reduced LV function, or positive family history should undergo a complete evaluation including CMR and exercise echocardiography to assess the LV response to effort, and ECG Holter monitoring to ascertain the presence of arrhythmias, all findings that will support the diagnosis of LVNC (6, 62,63, 65,66).
+Only a small proportion (0.9%) of athletes with hypertrabeculation exhibit other clinical abnormalities supportive for diagnosis of a cardiomyopathy; these athletes need to be thoroughly investigated (65).
+Specifically, athletes with LV hypertrabeculation and an abnormal ECG and/or mildly reduced LV function, or positive family history should undergo a complete evaluation including CMR and exercise echocardiography to assess the LV response to effort, and ECG Holter monitoring to ascertain the presence of arrhythmias, all findings that will support the diagnosis of LVNC (6, 65,67-71).